 Terms and Concepts to Start Background Research

-- Carefully explain your methods in a detailed report.
+- Clearly describe your methods, materials, and estimated cost in a detailed report.

-- Include sketches, models and materials in your science fair display.
+- Include your model and sketches in your science fair display.

 - Show interesting photos taken throughout the course of the project.